PawelMierzwa/Windows-Quarantine-Restructurizer/README.md

 Optionally dump the machine info and the actual quarantined files

-This project is designed to work with file dumps of the Windows Quarantine from EDR solutions, but it can be slightly changed to work in other solutions for sure.
+This project is designed to work with file dumps of the Windows Quarantine from EDR solutions, but it can be slightly changed to work in other implementations for sure.

 ## Options:
 Flag | Full flag | Param | Definition